 It’s been nearly 10 years since my wife and I had the opportunity to venture east, visiting the scenic natural beauty of them thar hills and mountains of West Virginia.

 Ten years ago, we excitedly watched our friends take the plunge into marriage.
-Fast forward a decade later, 6 kids in between our families, and a timely football game between West Virginia Mountaineers and the Longhorns of University of Texas at Austin.
+Fast forward a decade later, 6 kids in between our families, and a timely football game between the West Virginia Mountaineers and the Longhorns of the University of Texas at Austin.

 The day came for my beautiful bride and travel companion to journey from Austin to West Virginia by way of Houston and Pittsburgh.

-As we boarded the first leg of our flight, I stumbled upon a somewhat interesting domain as we both indulged a fresh smoothie from JuiceLand.
+As we boarded the first leg of our flight, I stumbled upon a somewhat interesting domain as we both indulged in a fresh smoothie from JuiceLand.

-Waiting on cool and healthy beverage to arrive, I noticed a business card displaying an interesting domain: DelawareNorthListens.com.
+Waiting on a cool and healthy beverage to arrive, I noticed a business card displaying an interesting domain: DelawareNorthListens.com.